 This is a bit of weak point that FanDuel has yet to overcome.
-At current, they only accept two main deposit methods: credit/debit card and PayPal.
+At current, FanDuel Fantasy only accepts three main deposit methods: credit/debit card, online banking and PayPal.
 Visa, MasterCard and Discover are accepted for direct deposits to your FanDuel account.
-If you have American Express, you should sign up for a PayPal account and then link your credit card to your PayPal account.
+PayPal deposits at FanDuel are processed instantly.
+If you have American Express, you can fund your FanDuel account through PayPal.

 For the security-minded out there, know that FanDuel keeps all player money in separate bank accounts that are segregated from FanDuel’s operational bank account.